 This will create a giant “mess” but sheets and blankets are easy to fold up at the end of the day.
 Clothespins or books might help to hold the blankets and sheets together over the tops of the furniture.

+Once the fort is finished, invite the stuffed animals, your pets, and the dolls to play in the fort.
 You could even eat your lunch in the fort, read a book, play a game, or take a nap there as well.

 Pull out all of the kitchen chairs and put them in a line to create a train.
 Invite all the dolls or stuffed animals to ride on the train and then let the imagination take flight.
 The train might need to make some stops and let some passengers on and others off.
+Some trains even serve food while traveling.

 This is the perfect time to sweep and mop the kitchen floor while the chairs are all out of the way!
 Once the floors are clean the train can go back into the station.